rilutham/rilutham.github.io/_posts/2014-10-22-install-telegram-on-fedora-20.md

 comments: true
 ---

-I can't says anything more about Telegram, that was absolutely amazing.
+I can't says anything more about [Telegram](https://telegram.org/), it was absolutely amazing.
 It is a secure, fast, private, and powerful messenger.
 Moreover, it can be accessed from multiple devices (Mobile, Desktop, and Web), the thing that makes me adore it.
 I decided to install it on my Fedora 20 machine and only requires a few simple steps.

 * Download Telegram for Linux [here](https://tdesktop.com/) (32 bit or 64 bit depends on your machine).
 * Extract file to `/opt` directory.

 {% highlight bash %}
 $ sudo tar xvf tsetup.0.6.4.tar.xz -C /opt
+Telegram/
+Telegram/Updater
+Telegram/Telegram
 {% endhighlight %}

 ### Create executable file